Stogumber Shop - Central Stores

 Even in more recent years there were a few small shops – some of the village centre properties still retain large pavement facing windows reminiscent of shop windows.

+Competition amongst shop keepers must have been high.
 To entice passers by and local residents into the shop at No 6 High Street, to browse or purchase, the Stogumber shop window displayed goods and advertised many of the products and provisions for sale within the shop.
 Competition from other shops meant they needed to tell passers by what they sold and needed to attract customers – this was important to all shop owners.

 There has probably been a building on the site of the current shop since mediaeval times, but the first recorded lease was in 1600 to a John Bacon, when it was just described as “cottage”.